leobudima/elogii-blog/content/guide-to-route-optimization-software.md

 ## What is route optimization software?

-[**Route optimization software**](https://elogii.com/capabilities/route-optimisation "Route optimization software") is a tool for planning routes automatically.
-It helps you plan the best routes by [**mapping multiple delivery stops**](https://elogii.com/blog/mapping-multiple-delivery-stops/ "mapping multiple delivery stops") for all of your drivers or vehicles in all of your delivery fleets.
+**Route optimization software** is a tool for planning routes automatically.
+It helps you plan the best routes by mapping multiple delivery stops for all of your drivers or vehicles in all of your delivery fleets.

 But it’s not just used for reaching point B from point A. Route optimization software lets you plan multiple routes that have multiple drop-off or pick-up destinations.

 ![Route optimization software multiple drop-offs](/blog/uploads/dashboard.jpg "Multiple drop-off locations on route.")

-The tool is designed for [**managing field service**](https://elogii.com/blog/how-do-you-successfully-manage-your-field-service-using-software/ "manage field service software"), delivery, and logistics operations.
+The tool is designed for **managing field service**, **delivery**, and **logistics operations**.

 And managers and planners use it to improve the speed and efficiency of those services.

 In short: Route optimization lets you create the most efficient routes in seconds for all of the locations your drivers need to reach.